buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 1. Manual startup
 	* Manual startup provides more control, option for safety checks, and may produce less wear and tear.
 	* Manual startup procedure:
-		1. Turn on flow controller
+		1. Turn on flow controller (If no option, press the FLOW button on the GC front panel and try again)
 		1. Turn on GC system
     	1. Close vent valve (may already be closed)
 	    1. Turn on rotory pump